Nord University: High North Center

-The High North Center, which runs in the HNN, is a national center for research, education and policy development in the High North of Norway.
+The High North Center, which runs in the HHN, is a national center for research, education and policy development in the High North of Norway.
 The center recognizes and develops innovation, business creation and politics.
-The was established in 2007 to focuses on assisting companies, organizations and public institutions to increase both awareness and commitment in the High North.
+It was established in 2007 to focus on assisting companies, organizations and public institutions to increase both awareness and commitment in the High North.
 The center's leader is Frode Mellemvik.

 Academics

 Most of the programmes at Nord University are taught in Norwegian, but the institution does offer a growing range of options both taught and administered in English: